-What we could have done over the last 3 days, we did today thanks to a self guided tour of the Icelandic Golden Circle.
+What we could have done over the last 3 days, we did today thanks to a self-guided tour of the Icelandic Golden Circle.
 Iceland is so wild…so very wild.
-Glaciers, Geysers, waterfalls, volcanoes, craters, and thermal spa’s.
+Glaciers, Geysers, waterfalls, volcanoes, craters, and thermal spas.
 Iceland has a lot to see and we saw it thanks to driving the Icelandic Golden Circle.
 We got up early to get as much of the day in as we could.
-Actually Scott didn’t really sleep last night as I got him going on business ideas which kept his brain going…that and the guy sleeping above him had not heard of hygiene and also farted all night.
-I have been in a lot of dorm rooms over the past 8 months but that was the foulest, thanks to sideburns above Scott.
+Actually, Scott didn’t really sleep last night as I got him going on business ideas which kept his brain going…that and the guy sleeping above him had not heard of hygiene and also farted all night.
+I have been in a lot of dorm rooms over the past 8 months but that was the foulest, thanks to the sideburns above Scott.

 We then drove down the road to the Golden Falls which are the highest falls in Europe and are spectacular.
 From there we could also see some glaciers on the horizon.

 After hiking around the falls we headed towards the coast.
-On the way we stopped at an unmarked site which turned out to be a collapsed volcano which is now a very cool looking crater – one of my favorite spots on our Icelandic Golden Circle tour.
-We hiked around that then continued to the coast.
+On the way, we stopped at an unmarked site which turned out to be a collapsed volcano which is now a very cool-looking crater – one of my favourite spots on our Icelandic Golden Circle tour.
+We hiked around that and then continued to the coast.